 5. Public Libraries

 Many libraries showcase local art on a monthly basis.
 Contact your library and find out how you can get on their list.
-They often will let you have a reception during the month.
-The library coordinator will generally send out a press release to local media about your photography display and may even share it on their social networks.
+Often, they will let you have a reception during the month.
+Generally, the library coordinator will send out a press release to local media about your photography display.
+In addition, they may even share it on their social networks.